Rikishi (wrestler): Independent circuit (2004–2019)

-Fatu continued to wrestle on the independent circuit.
+After WWE, Fatu continued to wrestle on the independent circuit.
 In October 2005, he shortened his ring name to Kishi after being notified by WWE legal representatives that WWE owned a trademark on the name "Rikishi".
-Fatu, as Kishi, would go on to work for Nu-Wrestling Evolution, a professional wrestling promotion based in Italy.
+Fatu, as Kishi, would go on to work for Nu-Wrestling Evolution, a professional wrestling promotion based in Turin Italy.

 On February 17, 2007, Fatu competed as SUMO RIKISHI in a tag team contest at an All Japan Pro Wrestling event, as he was brought in by Keiji Mutoh to feud with Akebono.
 On August 12, 2007, Fatu competed in an 8-man tag, as Rikishi, at AAA's TripleMania event.
 On August 23, Fatu competed in a Triple Threat match against Samoa Joe and Sterling James Keenan at Ballpark Brawl VIII in Buffalo, New York.
 On November 17, wrestling as Rikishi once again, Fatu defeated Mike Rollins at a Heavy on Wrestling event in Duluth, Minnesota.

-His recent match happened in 2019.
+His recent match was on March 23, 2019, Grind City Wrestling in Memphis, Tennessee at halftime of the Memphis Grizzlies vs. Minnesota Timberwolves NBA game teaming with Jerry Lawler to defeat The Steiner Brothers (Rick Steiner and Scott Steiner) for the inaugural GCW Tag Team Championship.